sundarcodes/mySite/_posts/2017-05-11-learn-angular-by-building-a-app.markdown

 Let's get started...

 ## Here comes the wireframe
 This is the place it starts from.
-Below is the wireframe of how our todo App should look like.
+[Here][todo-app-link] is the link to the working version  of how our todo App should look like (.
 It has 2 views - Home where we add our todos and Archive where we can manage our completed todos.

 [//]: # (Add the wireframe gif here)